 - Ushering in an exciting new era with comfortable, fast, clean, and wheelchair-accessible transit.

 - Keeping traffic smooth to speed up economic growth in and around the country's major cities.

 travel passes sold in 2015

-RATP Dev rolled out trams in Algeria's three largest cities through SETRAM, its joint venture along with Entreprise du Métro d’Alger (EMA) and TRANSTEV.
+RATP Dev rolled out trams in Algeria's largest cities through SETRAM, its joint venture along with Entreprise du Métro d’Alger (EMA) and TRANSTEV.
 The tram ushered in a new era of modern transit, better quality of life, and economic growth.

 All these local endeavours show that it's a win-win partnership in terms of technology, the economy, the environment, and people.

 Since 2017, RATP Dev and the RATP Group Foundation have joined forces with the French Development Agency (AFD) and European Union Delegation to Algeria.
 Together, they support the FAIJ fund for youth initiatives through the Joussour Program.

 RATP Dev does business in Algeria through its subsidiaries SETRAM SPA and RATP El Djazaïr.
 The first operates and maintains the trams in Algiers, Oran,Constantine, Sidi Bel Abbès and Ouargla, while the second operates and maintains the Algiers metro.

 "The tram enhances city planning and brings transit up to date."